 Available in South Africa

-Deposit Currencies: any (automatically converted into base currency of the account)
+Deposit Currencies: any (automatically converted into the base currency of the account)

 - Multiple regulated